HadoukenIO/notifications-service/README.md

    {"name": "notifications"}
 ]
 ```
-Optionally you can add a URL for specifying a custom location or a specific version:
+During development, you can add a URL for specifying a custom location or a specific version:

 ```
 "services":